Savor flavors created by the hardworking women who make DC’s food and drink scene sparkle.

 The nation’s capital has ascended to a world-class dining destination rife with crowded food halls and buzzing pop-ups thanks to enterprising women restaurateurs, chefs and café owners.
 Going beyond sugar and spice and everything nice, women-owned bakeries, cafes, distilleries, restaurants and bars feature innovative flavors and empowering stories.

-From the oak-fired hearth at Michelin-starred restaurant Maydan to a towering cone of banana bourbon caramel from Ice Cream Jubilee, the landscape of epicurean adventure couldn’t be more intoxicating.
+From the oak-fired hearth at award-winning restaurant Maydan to a lineup of scrumptious cakepops from Baked by Yael, the landscape of epicurean adventure couldn’t be more intoxicating.
 Celebrate women in DC by bringing a hearty appetite and unquenchable thirst to the city, where there’s lots to enjoy any time of day.

 Bakeries and Cafes

 Sticky Fingers offers 100% vegan baked goods by Doron Petersan, whose dietetics degree aligns with a determination to create treats free of animal products for everyone.
 That personal passion carried her from her kitchen in 1999 to being a two-time Food Network Cupcake Wars champion.
-Whether you’re vegan or not, it really doesn’t matter; the café simply deals in deliciousness.
-The bakery ships nationwide but locals can place pickup orders or visit Sticky Fingers Diner to get a taste.
+Whether you’re vegan or not, it really doesn’t matter; the bakery simply deals in deliciousness.
+Plus, Sticky Fingers Diner dishes out plant-based comfort foods.

 Sunyatta Amen learned the medicinal value of teas, foods and spices from all over the world while growing up and working at her parents’ health food shop and juice bar in New York City.
 Now Amen, who has stated a commitment to creating jobs and encouraging wellness in her community, offers 100 tea and coffee blends across her Brookland storefront and online marketplace.
 You can also purchase aromatic tonics, baked vegan treats, kombucha and much more.